 Cat insurance is a shorthand term used to describe pet insurance, which helps cover the costs of any unexpected bills related to the health and well-being of your feline friend.
 Whether your cat gets into a fight with a neighbourhood tabby, develops an illness or swallows an unidentifiable object, your pet insurance provider may cover up to 85% of the vet bill – depending on your level of cover.

-A standard pet insurance policy should cover any breed of household cat.
+A standard pet insurance policy should be able to cover any breed of household cats.
 Alas, it does not cover meerkats!